-The PDP is a rolling document, and does not have to be linked to any particular training year or post.
-In this fashion it can be used to set short-, mid- or long-term goals.
+The PDP is a rolling document and does not have to be linked to any particular training year or post.
+In this fashion, it can be used to set short-, mid- or long-term goals.

 The PDP is made up of entries generically referred to as PDP Items.
 There is currently just one template available for PDP Items - the learning objective.
 This template standardises each entry in the PDP requiring a description of what the objective is and how a trainee plans to achieve it along with a target date.

-New learning objectives can be set at any time, and can be carried over from one training post to another, or even from one training year to the next.
+New learning objectives can be set at any time and can be carried over from one training post to another, or even from one training year to the next.

-When a trainee has mapped activities through the PDP items those links will be reflected here.
-It will be clear which learning objectives have sufficient evidence, and which need more work.
-In this fashion the PDP can be used to help drive a trainee's learning.
+When a trainee has mapped activities through the PDP items those links will be reflected in the PDP item.
+It will be clear which learning objectives have evidence, and which need more work.
+In this fashion, the PDP can be used to help drive a trainee's learning.